snakemake/snakemake/docs/tutorial/short.rst

 ::

-   snakemake --use-conda -n results/mapped/A.bam
+   snakemake --software-deployment-method conda -n results/mapped/A.bam

 to perform a dry-run and

 ::

-   snakemake --use-conda results/mapped/A.bam --cores 1
+   snakemake --software-deployment-method conda results/mapped/A.bam --cores 1

 to perform the actual execution.